ViggoValfridsson/WebApi/README.md

 ## About

-The API contains three controllers for the following entities, users, roles and groups.
+The API contains three controllers.
+UsersController, GroupsController and RoleController.

 ## Running the API